JuliaLang/julia/README.md

 ### Uninstalling Julia

-By defaut, Julia does not install anything outside the directory it was cloned into and `~/.julia`.
+By default, Julia does not install anything outside the directory it was cloned into and `~/.julia`.
 Julia and the vast majority of Julia packages can be completely uninstalled by deleting these two directories.